The Heart of Hungry Caterpillars

 A strong advocate for language development as the foundation of learning, Priscila thoughtfully integrates language-rich experiences into the classroom.
 As a bilingual professional, she is especially passionate about promoting multilingualism from an early age, believing that learning multiple languages not only enhances cognitive development but also fosters cultural awareness and meaningful connection.

 Throughout her career, Priscila has successfully led the implementation of both project-based and evidence-based curricula, supported large teaching teams through coaching and professional development, and cultivated strong, trust-based partnerships with families.
 Her leadership is grounded in a deep respect for children, educators, and the power of inclusive learning communities.
+Known for her collaborative spirit and dedication to continuous quality improvement, Priscila brings energy, empathy, and vision to every program she leads.

-HEAD TEACHER
+LEAD TEACHER

 TEACHER AIDE